moleculerjs/site/source/docs/0.14/services.md

 ```

 ## Internal services
-The `ServiceBroker` contains some internal services to check the node health or get some registry informations.
-You can disable to load them with the `internalServices: false` broker option.
+The `ServiceBroker` contains some internal services to check the node health or get some registry information.
+You can disable them by setting `internalServices: false` in broker options.

 ### List of nodes
 It lists all known nodes (including local node).